-Thirty one years ago, I married the love of my life – – Dr. Cheryl D. Watson-Lowry, a dentist with a passion for helping the under-served.
+Thirty three years ago, I married the love of my life – – Dr. Cheryl D. Watson-Lowry, a dentist with a passion for helping the under-served.
 We built a life together based on love, commitment, honesty and friendship.
 Thriving in the Kenwood community and raising three wonderful and brilliant children, Bill Jr., a graduate of Loyola law school; Evan, a graduate of DePaul University; and Clarke, a graduate of University of Southern California.

 With a passion for service and a dedication to building communities, in 2014, I was tapped by the governor to serve on the Illinois Capital Development Board, becoming the first African-American in the state’s history ever afforded a seat on this powerful commission.
 In my role on the commission, I championed diversity, inclusion and access to capital for minority and women-owned businesses, and I worked to ensure Veterans Business Enterprises had the resources they needed to be successful.
 I served tirelessly on the commission, as vice-chairman, until the residents of Cook County’s 3rd District elected me their Commissioner to replace the iconic Jerry Butler.

 Even with my accomplishments in law and my involvement in politics, I have always felt I could always do more.
 I want children and older youth to have the positive opportunities that I experienced.
 I continue to be outspoken about the under-resourcing of public schools and the lack of vocational training and jobs for our youth.
 I channel this passion into my role as Board Member with different organizations, many involving children’s issues and addressing racial and economic disparities.
 My board services have included the Chicago Children’s Museum, Loyola University Law School, the Ancona Montessori School, Bright Star Community Outreach, the University of Chicago Police Department Community Advisory Board and Lake Forest College Board of Trustees.

 Even with all of my volunteerism and hopeful outlook, nothing could have prepared me for the tragedy that took place on January 29, 2013.
 That day, we lost 15-year-old Hadiya Pendleton to senseless gun violence, as she was shot and killed just footsteps from our backyard.